Sexually Transmitted Infections

 3. Sexually Transmitted Infections

 Sexually transmitted infections (STIs) are passed from one person to another through sexual activity.
-STIs are typically treatable, but there may not be any symptoms or only mild symptoms resulting from an infection; thus, prevention and screening for infection are important public health interventions.
+STIs are typically treatable, but there may not be any symptoms or only mild symptoms resulting from an infection.
+Thus, prevention and screening for infection are important public health interventions.
 According to the National Centers for Disease Control and Prevention, roughly half of STIs occur among young people ages 15-24 years old.
 These infections can lead to long-term health consequences, such as infertility and an increased likelihood of acquiring HIV (human immunodeficiency virus).
 Beyond the impact on an individual’s health, STIs are also an economic drain on the U.S. healthcare system, costing billions annually.[1]
 This indicator tracks the prevalence of three common STIs: chlamydia, gonorrhea, and syphilis (including congenital syphilis).[2]

 TREND